44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: downtown Moab | Duration: 1 hour | Cost: FREE

 On any given day during the warm-weather months, you'll find about 10 or so food trucks at the Moab Food Truck Park.
-The park is usually closed in winter, and typically re-opens in March.
-One of the best eats in Moab, Quesadilla Mobilla, also sits nearby. |
+The park is usually closed in winter, and it typically re-opens for the tourist season starting in March.
+One of the best cheap eats in Moab, Quesadilla Mobilla, is usually parked here. |

 Moab Food Truck Park